oroinc/documentation/user/back-office/customers/contacts/import-contacts.rst

    * **Add** strategy adds new contacts from the .csv file to the existing list.

    .. image:: /user/img/customers/contacts/import_contacts.png
+      :alt: The steps you need to take to import contacts

 7. **Validate import results**: Click **Validate** to check your import results.
 If there are any *Records with errors*, fix them in the .csv file before starting the import.